MXCzkEVM/SupernodeV2-devdocs/docs/Tutorials/Incentivized.md

 2. Create IoT NFTs (Name of the NFT created should be a real-world object)
 3. Run MXC zkEVM Supernodes
 4. Creating a MXC zkEVM wallet
- 5. Conducted more than four transactions or interacted with more than four different smart contracts
+ 5. Conducted more than 40 transactions or interacted with more than 40 different smart contracts
- 6. Conducted more than ten transactions or interacted with more than ten different smart contracts
+ 6. Conducted more than 100 transactions or interacted with more than 100 different smart contracts
- 7. Conducted more than 25 transactions or interacted with more than 25 different smart contracts
+ 7. Conducted more than 250 transactions or interacted with more than 250 different smart contracts
- 8. Conducted more than 100 transactions or interacted with more than 100 different smart contracts
+ 8. Conducted more than 1000 transactions or interacted with more than 1000 different smart contracts
- 9. Conducted Sensor Tokens/IoT NFTs transactions exceeding in the aggregate $10,000 in value
+ 9. Conducted Sensor Tokens/IoT NFTs transactions exceeding in the aggregate 50,000 MXC
- 10. Conducted Sensor Tokens/IoT NFTs transactions exceeding in the aggregate $50,000 in value
+ 10. Conducted Sensor Tokens/IoT NFTs transactions exceeding in the aggregate 100,000 MXC
- 11. Conducted Sensor Tokens/IoT NFTs transactions exceeding in the aggregate $250,000 in value
+ 11. Conducted Sensor Tokens/IoT NFTs transactions exceeding in the aggregate 250,000 MXC
  12. Minting Hexagon map NFT
  13. Creating MXC name service domain
  14. **Referral: Claim the [MOON token](https://contract_addr) and send to the referrer person, no upper limit.
-The referee has to collect at least 10 points to make the moon token points count.**
+The referee has to collect at least 5 points to make the moon token points count.**

 Points earned on DataHighway.com

- 1. Creating assets on DataHighway.com
+ 1. Holding any BEP-20 DHX
  2. Conducted more than three transactions
  3. Conducted more than five transactions
  4. Conducted more than ten transactions